navatharaagi/AWS-Developer-Tools/README.md

     "kms:GenerateDataKeyWithoutPlaintext”
     "kms:DescribeKey”

-AWS—IAM—Encryption Keys—aws/codecommit(which will be created automatically when we create CodeCommit Repo).
+AWS—>IAM—>Encryption Keys—>aws/codecommit(which will be created automatically when we create CodeCommit Repo).